kai-uofa/dockerized-php-rails-postgres/README.md

 # dockerized-php-rails-postgres

 Quickly spin up dockerized development environment that support PHP api and Postgres database.
-Ruby on Rails is installed on api node to support `rake` commands and deployment to production environment.
+Ruby on Rails is installed on api node to support `rake db:migrate` commands and deployment to production environment.

 I make this to replace Vagrant & VirtualBox setup which made my laptop fan runs like crazy.
 Besides, Docker images use less storage as it only install the necessary packages.
 The main benefits of this setup include but not limited to:

 - Fast, simple, flexible and lightweight.
 - Easily spin up any development environment without the hurdle of OS barrier.
-- PHP debug integration with Visual Studio Code out of the box.
+- PHP debug using XDebug integration with Visual Studio Code out of the box.

 ## Prerequisite